Shivani-yadav-0/portfolio/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------

 Hi there!
-I’m Prisha Srivastava, a data explorer and solution-finder fascinated by the power of data to shape smarter decisions and impactful stories.
+I’m Shivani Yadav, a data explorer and solution-finder fascinated by the power of data to shape smarter decisions and impactful stories.
 Currently pursuing my **Master’s in Business Analytics at the University of Cincinnati**, I’m dedicated to turning insights into results, one dataset at a time.

 My portfolio showcases my ability to extract valuable insights from data, and I'm eager to collaborate on projects that make a real impact.
 Let's connect and unleash the power of data together!🤝